 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: yellowing eyes/skin, dark urine, easy bleeding/bruising, fever, persistent sore throat.
+Tell your doctor right away if you have any serious side effects, including: fainting, shortness of breath, weakness, yellowing eyes/skin, dark urine, easy bleeding/bruising, fever, persistent sore throat.

-Seek immediate medical attention if any of these rare but very serious side effects occur: vision changes, chest pain, jaw/left arm pain, weakness on one side of the body, slurred speech, confusion.
+Get medical help right away if you have any very serious side effects, including: vision changes, chest pain, jaw/left arm pain, weakness on one side of the body, slurred speech, confusion.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.